Ecology of Tasmania: Frogs

 Tasmania is home to 11 species of frog.
-Three of these are found only in Tasmania, the Tasmanian tree frog (Litoria burrowsae), the Tasmanian froglet (Crinia tasmaniensis) and the recently discovered moss froglet (Bryobatrachus nimbus).
+Three of these are found only in Tasmania, the Tasmanian tree frog (Litoria burrowsae), the Tasmanian froglet (Crinia tasmaniensis) and the moss froglet (Bryobatrachus nimbus) described in 1994.
 Of the 11 species that inhabit Tasmania all are endemic to Australia.
 Tasmania is home to the largest breeding population of growling grass frogs (Litoria raniformis), a vulnerable species, which has declined over much of its range.

 European red fox

 On 20 June 2001, Tasmania formed a fox task force, now the Fox Eradication Branch, to eliminate the European red fox.
 Officials planned to spend up to A$50 million on an eradication campaign, which has since been reduced.
-No foxes have been captured, poisoned or photographed with certainty in the Island state, although four carcasses have been recovered.
+No foxes have been captured, poisoned or photographed with certainty in the island state, although four carcasses have been recovered.
 Of these, one was claimed to be shot, and the other three presumed road-kills.
-The lack of an abundance of foxes, through low population densities, and fox-poisoning campaigns, has resulted in an abundance of denial of fox presence by the Tasmanian community.
+The lack of an abundance of foxes, through low population densities, and fox-poisoning campaigns, has resulted in an abundance of denial of fox presence in Tasmania.
 Established foxes in Tasmania could devastate native mammals, livestock, ground-nesting birds and native rodents.
 Experts estimate there are fewer than 30 million foxes on mainland Australia, having been introduced by European settlers.

 Since settlement, about 28 native mammal species or subspecies have become extinct from the Australian mainland, the worst rate of continental extinction in the world.
 Red foxes are known to be a significant contributing factor to this.
 Mainland extinctions or near-extinctions include the eastern barred bandicoot, eastern quoll, and Tasmanian pademelon (Thylogale billardierii); all still common in Tasmania.
-A member of the upper house, the Legislative Council member for Windermere Ivan Dean MLC has been publicly critical of the fox evidence used to obtain funding for a taxpayer funded Fox Eradication Branch of the Tasmanian D.P.I.P.W.E..
-Former Tasmanian Police Commander Dean led a Police investigation into the alleged importation and release of foxes into Tasmania.
+A member of the upper house, the Legislative Council member for Windermere Ivan Dean has been publicly critical of the evidence used to obtain funding for a taxpayer funded Fox Eradication Branch of the Tasmanian D.P.I.P.W.E.
+Former Tasmanian Police Commander Dean led an investigation into the alleged importation and release of foxes into Tasmania.
 The investigation did not uncover any evidence of illegal importation.
 He then raised the Tasmanian fox issue in the Tasmanian Parliament on 17 April 2007.